Child Protection Policy

 All adults working with or on behalf of children have a responsibility to protect them.
-There are, however, key people within Edison International Academy who have specific responsibilities under child protection procedures.
+There are, however, key people within Edison Global Academy who have specific responsibilities under child protection procedures.

-Edison International Academy recognises the importance of creating an ethos within the school that will help children feel safe and confident that they will be listened to.
+Edison Global Academy recognises the importance of creating an ethos within the school that will help children feel safe and confident that they will be listened to.

-Edison International Academy will therefore endeavour to support all pupils through:
+Edison Global Academy will therefore endeavour to support all pupils through:

 - Ensuring the content of the curriculum includes social and emotional aspects of learning.